nierob/qmetatype/README.txt

 A. Usability:
 - It is impossible to register types that are not constructible, the orginal requirement comes from QVariant and has no sense in QMetaType context.
-- Unloading plugins is not supported by the QMetaType, we agreed that Qt is not supporting that case but people still do it and the current implementation leaks memory.
+- Unloading plugins is not supported by the QMetaType.
+We agreed that Qt is not supporting that case, but people still do it and the current implementation leaks memory.
 Same happens for dynamically created types, there is no way to "unregister" a type, even if such function exists.
 - Q_DECLARE_METATYPE is confusing for users, it got better as now we strongly recomand to place it